 The strips were all then cleaned and dried before reassembling the stack on the kiln paper.
 I always clean, even though most strips would end up inside the bar and later when the tiles were cut and worked any devitrification on the outside would be removed.

 You can, of course, use any pattern you like, including just placing the strips in randomly.
 I preferred a more uniform pattern for this bar, though if you look hard you will see I made a slight mistake.
-Maybe that my OCD kicking in.
+Maybe that’s my OCD kicking in.

 All of the glass I used is opalescent, but you could always use transparent and even mix it up if you prefer.

-Annealing of such a thick piece of glass will naturally take hours.
-I used Bullseyes article on annealing thick slabs to determine the annealing time.
+Annealing such a thick piece of glass will naturally take hours.
+I used a Bullseyes article on annealing thick slabs to determine the annealing time.
 While my slab worked out great, without any drama, I would probably extend my times a little in the next slab.
 Just to be sure.

 Well, I hope this is all a help.
 Give it a go.
-In some future posts I will show how I use this in other projects.
+In some future posts, I will show how I use this in other projects.

 Full Fuse – Pattern Bar